 Bali Deputy Governor Cokorda Ace addresses officials in front of a painting by Made Budhiana during the opening of Bali Megarupa at ARMA 10 November 2019.
 Image courtesy Bali Megarupa Bali Megarupa, a large-scale exhibition featuring one hundred and three modern and contemporary artist from throughout Bali, came to a close Sunday 10 November 2019. … Continue reading Bali MegaRupa: a new era in government sponsored art infrastructure development in Bali?

 Painting by Genevieve Couteau Volumes have been written about the foreign artists who have visited, lived and worked on the island of Bali during the first half of the 20th century.
-Walter Spies, Rudolf Bonnet and Theo Meier are celebrated icons, while Hofker, Covarrubias and La Mayeur are all praised for their special … Continue reading Genevieve Couteau: the French female virtuoso that Bali art historians failed to cite
+Walter Spies, Rudolf Bonnet and Theo Meier are celebrated icons, while Hofker, Covarrubias and La Mayeur are all praised for their special talents. … Continue reading Genevieve Couteau: the French female virtuoso that Bali art historians failed to cite

 Tari Persembahan, 2019 – Galung Wiratmaja Intrigue and mystery are powerful psychological elements when effectively utilized within a painting.
 The ability to make subtle suggestions in a composition that inspire curiosity and ignite the observer’s imagination reflects a painter who is in full control of his canvas.
-Colour and form are the … Continue reading the curious worlds of Balinese painter Galung Wiratmaja
+Colour and form are the potent … Continue reading the curious worlds of Balinese painter Galung Wiratmaja